g626s/Ableton-Aboutpage-Clone/README.md

     - #### Language and Location (In Progress)
     - #### Consent State demos (In Progress)

-- Sample setup for AB Tasty tests (In Progress)
+- Sample setup for AB Tasty tests
+    - #### AB Tasty Test Setup based on synchronous loading to avoid any UX disruptions (i.e. flickering).
+AB Tasty is one of the top digital experience optimization platforms that helps businesses test, personalize, and optimize their websites and applications to improve user engagement, conversions, and overall customer experience.
 - Sandbox setup for CookieBot (In Progress)
 - Newsletter signup (In progress)